djhanove/IROS23_MRS/index.md

 # Call for Papers
 We are pleased to announce the full-day workshop “Advances in Multi-Agent Learning - Coordination, Perception, and Control” will take place as part of the [IEEE/RSJ International Conference on Intelligent Robots and Systems](https://ieee-iros.org/) (IROS 2023) on October 1st in Detroit, USA.
-We invite the submission of short papers (maximum 4 pages) describing current work and early results on the workshop's themes, to be presented during an interactive poster session.
+We invite the submission of short papers (maximum 4 pages, plus "n" pages for references) describing current work and early results on the workshop's themes, to be presented during an interactive poster session.
 We will also have short oral presentations for spotlighted talks.

 We welcome submissions on all topics related to multi-agent learning, including but not limited to: